jevten/DSAProject3/README.md

 and paths of Dijkstra's and BFS algorithms.

 ## Features
+- Basic GUI for input handling and results
 - Retrieve and visualize map data for any specified location.
 - Highlight the shortest paths using Dijkstra's algorithm and BFS.
 - Interactive selection of source and destination nodes.